jbroadway/docs/docs/1.0/creator-tools/building-interactions-with-a-scoring-system.md

 * [ThrowableElement](#throwableelement)
 * [TargetElement](#targetelement)

+To see an example of how these components can be used to build interactivity in Flipside, open and inspect the `Example-ScoringSystem` scene in the `Assets/FlipsideCreatorTools/Examples` folder once you've [installed the Flipside Creator Tools](/docs/1.0/creator-tools/installation-and-setup).

 ### ScoreboardElement

 The ScoreboardElement keeps score for each user, or for cooperative play where the scores are combined to win or lose together.
 Optionally, it can also display scores on a TextMeshPro component.